 The beginnings of trichotillomania are innocent enough.
 The sufferer usually begins the habit by playing with or ‘toying’ with their hair.
-This usually seems to occur when distracted (watching television or reading for example) or perhaps daydreaming.
+This often seems to occur when distracted (watching television or reading, for example) or perhaps daydreaming.
 It’s almost as though the unconscious mind plays with or comforts itself while the conscious mind is otherwise absorbed.
 There is some evidence that this behaviour can be learned.

 Many sufferers say that they are unaware that they are pulling out their hair until the act is accomplished.
 It should also be mentioned that most do not mind the act of hair pulling and would find no problem with this activity if it did not lead to unsightly bald patches on the scalp.

 In extreme cases, a situation can arise where the patient has become almost completely bald, save for the hairs that are fine and most painful to remove, such as at the nape of the neck.

 The condition is more prevalent in young females.
 This may be explained by the fact that females traditionally wear their hair much longer than males and so it is more readily available to the fingers.
 Young females are perhaps more likely to strongly associate behavioural patterns with hair grooming as this is a more critical part of parental contact to them.
 However, males do suffer from this disorder too.